Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 -   **Maintenance:** where updates are made to the software to ensure it remains fit for purpose, which typically involves fixing any further discovered issues and evolving it to meet new or changing requirements.

 These stages are followed implicitly or explicitly in every software project but there are many different ways to arrange them.
-The order in which these stages are arranged depends on factors including the scale, use case, and criticality of the software project.
-The stages may be arranged according to an established model of software development such as the Waterfall Model, V-Model, or an iterative approach such as Agile.
+The stages may be arranged according to an established model of software development.

-## Waterfall, V-Model and Iterative Models of Software Development
+## Models of Software Development

 ### Waterfall

 The Waterfall Model is a software development methodology in which the typical stages of the software development process (that we outlined above) are followed step-by-step in a set, sequential order.

+MIL-STD 498

+DOD-STD 2167A

+MIL-STD 1521B

 The Waterfall Model is effective when used for projects where the requirements are clearly defined from the outset.
 It is ideal for projects with long timelines and minimal tolerance for errors, where stakeholders require high confidence in the final outcome.
-For example, software for military applications may use the Waterfall Model as it is likely to be meticulously planned, analysed and tested.

 However, there are some disadvantages to the Waterfall Model:

 -   The model is relatively inflexible.
 Once a phase is completed, the model does not account for going back to make changes and therefore there is no mechanism for error correction.
 -   The model assumes that project requirements are fully defined from the beginning, which is rarely the case for smaller, non-critical software projects, particularly in research.
 -   The software is not seen by the client until late in the project timeline, which may increase the risk of it not meeting the client's expectations.

+Boehm's Spiral

 ### V-Model